 According to current rules, the Issuer's remuneration is largely determined by a 'fair remuneration' mechanism combined with some "incentive components" (see the Risk Factor titled "Belgian tariff-setting regulation" and Section 3.4.3 "Tariffs applicable for the tariff period 2016-2019" in "Description of the Issuer").
-As the CREG considers strategic investments (i.e. investments mainly aimed at enhancing the integration of EU energy markets and systems) to be of primary importance for the community, the CREG agreed with the Issuer to introduce (for a selected list of projects) a markup on investments as one of the key incentives in the current tariff methodology.
-As such key incentive is based on the realisation of large investment projects, which are not fully under the Issuer's control, some parameters for the determination of the fair remuneration of the Issuer under the applicable tariff guidelines and methodology are subject to specific uncertainties that could either have a positive or an adverse impact on the Issuer's net profit.
-Other incentives, less significant in amount, are also subject to factors beyond the Issuer's control and may affect the level of remuneration payable to the Issuer that, again, could either have a positive or an adverse impact on the Issuer's net profit.
+As the CREG considers strategic investments (i.e. investments mainly aimed at enhancing the integration of EU energy markets and systems) to be of primary importance for the community, the CREG agreed with the Issuer to introduce (for a selected list of projects) a mark-up on investments as one of the key incentives in the current tariff methodology.
+As such key incentive is based on the realisation of large investment projects, which are not fully under the Issuer's control, some parameters for the determination of the fair remuneration of the Issuer under the applicable tariff guidelines and methodology are subject to specific uncertainties that could either have a positive or an adverse impact on the Issuer's control and may affect the level of remuneration payable to the Issuer that, again, could either have a positive or an adverse impact on the Issuer's net profit.